-Prepare: Before the initial meeting, you should think about yourself.
-For example, is asset protection only important during your lifetime, or should beneficiaries have their own asset protection trusts?
+Is asset protection only important during your lifetime, or should beneficiaries have their own trusts?
 Do you have minor children, a blended family or family business?
 Our questionnaire will assist you with these questions.

-Consult: Don't be afraid to ask questions, both during the meeting and afterward.
-We want to make sure you understand every aspect of your estate plan.
-During this meeting we discuss financial concerns and less quantifiable concerns, such as the role of an Advanced Healthcare Directive and how to choose a trustee.
+Don't be afraid to ask questions.
+We discuss financial concerns and less quantifiable concerns, such as the role of an Advanced Healthcare Directive and how to choose a trustee.

-Maintain: Once the initial documents are created and signed, you'll need to periodically review your estate plan to make sure that it still meets your needs.
-Changes in your personal circumstances, like the birth of a child or the purchase of out-of -state property, can necessitate a change in your estate plan.
-Changes in the law can require an adjustment in your plan, too.
-We will assist with these changes when the time comes to ensure your legacy plan continues to fulfill your needs and the estate settlement process proceeds smoothly.
+Once the initial documents are created and signed, you'll need to periodically review your estate plan to make sure that it still meets your needs.
+Changes in your personal circumstances, like the birth of a child, can necessitate plan adjustments.
+Changes in the law can require changes, too.
+We will assist with these when the time comes to ensure your legacy plan continues to fulfill your needs.

 Your attorney will help fully explain topics such as the difference between a revocable and irrevocable trust, asset protection during your lifetime and how to avoid probate.